The Most Popular Traditional Costumes Of Vietnam

 The basic Ao Tu Than consists of three main parts: the “Yếm” – an ancient bodice worn as an undergarment by women to cover the chest area; a long skirt from the waist; and a flowing tunic worn as the outermost layer.
 The tunic splits into four flaps, also called “than”: two back flaps sewn together (made up a full flap) and the two front flaps can be tied together by a silk sash tied at the waist as a belt.
 Originally, Ao Tu Than was dyed with natural colors, like the dye-yam, tropical-almond leaves, or mud.
 In these modern days, Ao Tu Than is no longer widely used in the local daily life but can be found in several northern-related festivals and events with more vivid colors.
 Because the bodice and the skirt and the tunic have different color gradients.

-If you have chance to join in the Lim festival in Bac Ninh Province (30 km from Hanoi), you can witness the female folk singers wearing this attire with accessories, such as “Khan Mo Qua” – a black crow’s beak kerchief made of heavy fabric, “Guoc Moc” – a pair of wooden clogs and “Non Quai Thao” – a kind of conical hat with fringe hanging at both sides.
+If you have chance to join in the Lim festival in Bac Ninh Province (1 of the 10 Great Festivals in Vietnam), you can witness the female folk singers wearing this attire with accessories, such as “Khan Mo Qua” – a black crow’s beak kerchief made of heavy fabric, “Guoc Moc” – a pair of wooden clogs and “Non Quai Thao” – a kind of conical hat with fringe hanging at both sides.